useNamingConvention

 Member names of a type are in

-property and getter names can also be inCONSTANT_CASE
+readonlyproperty and getter names can also be inCONSTANT_CASE.

 ⚠ This type alias name should be in PascalCase.